CCr1m3/osmc/README.md

 ```
 Do remember it needs to run parallel to the main program the whole time.

 9. Start the main program.
-Open the terminal move to the main the directory and run
+Open the terminal move to the main directory and run
 ```
 go run ./main
 ```